Beyond Static Forecasting: Unleashing the Power of World Models for Mobile Traffic Extrapolation: Experiments

-\subsubsection{\textbf{Evaluation Metrics.}}
+\subsubsection{Evaluation Metrics}

-We evaluate the rollout performance of MobiWM and baselines using three metrics: \textbf{Jensen-Shannon Divergence (JSD)} to measure distributional similarity between predicted and true traffic distributions, \textbf{Mean Absolute Error (MAE)} to quantify the average magnitude of prediction errors, and \textbf{Normalized Root Mean Square Error (NRMSE)} to assess the overall prediction accuracy normalized by the range of true values.
-These metrics together provide a comprehensive evaluation of both the fidelity and accuracy of the predicted traffic patterns under variable parameter scenarios.
+We evaluate the rollout performance of MobiWM and baselines using three metrics: Jensen-Shannon Divergence (JSD) to measure distributional similarity between predicted and true traffic distributions, Mean Absolute Error (MAE) to quantify the average magnitude of prediction errors, and Normalized Root Mean Square Error (NRMSE) to assess the overall prediction accuracy normalized by the range of true values.
+These metrics together provide a comprehensive evaluation of both the fidelity and accuracy.